 Later on, welcome drink was served.
 I opted for the champagne, which was Nicolas Feuillatte Brut Reserve.
 Its bubbles were quite fine it may seemed like yet another fizzy drink, but it was a reasonably good start for the flight.

 Before taxiing, I took some photos of the tired-looking wallpaper and the carpet claimed to be made with old flight attendants' uniform.

-One thing I appreciated was that smaller electronic gadgets are allowed from gate to gate, while some airlines may require all devices to be turned off on take-off and landing, so I was able to document some of the views I saw during taxi and climb, including Air France 777-300ER (it must be quite crowded back in row 12!) and ANA's 50th 787.
+One thing I appreciated was that smaller electronic gadgets were allowed from gate to gate while some other airlines may require all devices to be turned off on take-off and landing, so I was able to document some of the views I saw during taxi and climb, including Air France 777-300ER (it must be quite crowded back in row 12!) and ANA's 50th 787.
 Here are some of the photos:

 Menu was distributed, featuring meals designed by Farah Quinn.
 Following are the menu for the flight: